antarctica/lantern/docs/config.md

 # SCAR Antarctic Digital Database (ADD) Metadata Toolbox - Configuration

-Application configuration options are set in per-environment classes extending a base `Config` class in `scar_add_metadata_toolbox/config.py`.
-The active environment is set using the `FLASK_ENV` environment variable.
+Application configuration options are set the [`Config`](/src/scar_add_metadata_toolbox/config.py) class.

 Configuration options are defined, and documented, using class properties.
-Some configuration options may optionally be set at runtime using environment variables.
+Some configuration options may optionally be set at runtime using environment variables, set directly or via a `.env` file.
 If not set, default values will be used.

 | Configuration Option                                  | Description                                                                  | Allowed Values                             | Example Value                                                              |
 |-------------------------------------------------------|------------------------------------------------------------------------------|--------------------------------------------|----------------------------------------------------------------------------|